Les Rencontres d’Arles 2024

 MO YI

 Born in Tibet in 1958, Mo Yi is a former professional football player turned artist.
-He is one of the most important artists of Chinese contemporary photography that emerged from the 1980s.
-Mo Yi captures the alienation and oppression in the urban Chinese society, often with his proper image appearing on the photograph.
-His works are part of collections of the Cinese Image and Video Archive (Canada), Guangdong Museum of Art (China), Museum of Fine Arts in Houston (USA) and the Walter Collection (USA)
+He is one of the most important artists of Chinese contemporary photography that emerged from 1980s.
+Mo Yi captures the alienation and opression of the urban in the urban areas of China, often with his proper image appearing on the photograph.
+His works are part of collections of the Cinese Image and Video Archive (Canada), Guang Gongdong museum of Art (China), Museum of Fine Arts in Houston (USA) and the Walter Collection (USA).

 Laisser un commentaire